Home Blog What is Assignment Of Benefits (AOB) in Medical Billing?

 What Information is Included in an Assignment of Benefits Form?

-• Patient’s full name and contact information
+• Patient’s full name and contact details

-• Insurance company information
+• Insurance company name and policy details

-• Description of the services covered
+• Description of services covered by the assignment

-• Patient’s signature and date
+• Patient signature and date

 Can an Insurance Company Refuse Assignment of Benefits?